🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't just use Claude to generate generic lecture notes; instead, use it to create nuanced, culturally-sensitive case studies that challenge your students' assumptions and foster critical thinking.
+A common trap is relying on this tool to generate generic lecture notes; instead, use it to create nuanced, culturally-sensitive case studies that challenge your students' assumptions and foster critical thinking.

 Advanced Prompt Library